ken-power/SelfDrivingCarND-BehavioralCloning/writeup.md

 ### 1. Solution Design Approach

-The overall strategy for deriving a model architecture was to ...
+The overall strategy for deriving a model architecture was to start with the convolution neural network from the NVIDIA 3-Cmaera model described by [Bojarski, et al (2016)](#References).

-My first step was to use a convolution neural network model similar to the ...
-I thought this model might be appropriate because ...

 In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
 I found that my first model had a low mean squared error on the training set but a high mean squared error on the validation set.
 This implied that the model was overfitting.